04 Building A Website

 • 04 Responsive Design

 Responsive design started with the May 25, 2010 article Responsive Web Design by Ethan Marcotte discussing media queries.
-Flexible layouts and responsive images are two additional ingredients required for responsive web design to work.
-Before responsive design, something like flexible layouts were achieved using em units.
+Flexible layouts and responsive images are two additional components necessary for responsive web design to function effectively.
+Prior to the advent of responsive design, flexible layouts were achieved using em units.

 EM as a basis for Web Design

-An em is a unit of measurement in the field of typography, equal to the currently specified point size.
-The unit is thought to be derived from the width of the capital “M” in a given typeface.
-These days it stands for the height of a font.
-This unit is the same for all fonts at a given point size.
-For example, 1em in a 16 point typeface is 16 pixels, the default size for browsers.
+An em is a unit of measurement in typography, equal to the currently specified point size.
+It’s believed to be derived from the width of the capital “M” in a specific typeface.
+Today, it represents the height of a font.
+This unit remains consistent across all fonts at a given point size.
+For instance, 1em in a 16-point typeface corresponds to 16 pixels, which is the default font size for browsers.

 CSS allows one to measure everything in em units and some consider it a best practice to do so.
 (In case you are wondering, Bert Bos is the original author of CSS) This practice originated at a time when browsers only enlarged the fonts when zooming the page in or out, leaving all other elements the same size.
 To make the whole web page scale, the other elements had to be built with ems.

-You set the size of the em in the body tag where you define the reference size of the text on the page.
-When zooming in or out at the time that browsers only enlarged fonts, all elements specified in ems would change together with the font, keeping the layout intact.
+You define the reference size of the text on the page in the body tag by setting the size of the em.
+When zooming in or out at the time when browsers only enlarged fonts, all elements specified in ems would change proportionally with the font, preserving the layout.

 To calculate a size in ems: divide the desired size by the reference em or rem — 960px / 16px = 60em.

-I do not recommend using the em as a relative measurement other than specifying font size.
-The need for using it to create responsive or scalable websites is gone and I see no benefit in using the em, though some people still swear by it.
+I don’t recommend using the em as a relative measurement for anything other than specifying font size.
+The need for using it to create responsive or scalable websites has vanished, and I don’t see any advantage to using the em, despite some people still advocating for its use.

 Flexible Layouts using %

-Figuring out the percentage isn’t difficult: target ÷ context = result where the taget is the parent element and the context is the child element(s).
-The formula is used to get the correct percentages and is demonstrated below in the construction of a fluid layout.
-The following example starts with a pixel based layout like a photoshop comp and converts it to a percentage based layout using noting but percentages to determine the width of the elements.
+Figuring out the percentage isn’t hard: target divided by context equals the result, where the target is the parent element and the context is the child element(s).
+This formula is used to calculate the correct percentages and is illustrated below in the creation of a fluid layout.
+The following example begins with a pixel-based layout, similar to a Photoshop comp, and transforms it into a percentage-based layout without using any absolute values.

 column diagram from Marcotte's Responsive Web Design book